 These land-based facilities will be constructed primarily of concrete and steel, both of which have a quite significant environmental impact in both producing and transporting to the construction site.

 We also need to consider all the other components used to run such facilities.
-Each of these components contain their own environmental impacts and all of these require, most importantly, a constant supply of power.
+Each of these components contains their own environmental impacts and all of these requirements, most importantly, a constant supply of power.

 Power, for land-based systems, would be required 24 hours a day for pumps, filters, oxygen production and water disinfection systems as well as any lights, feed systems, living accommodations.

 As it presently stands current farm practices use modern power generators to run operations, the GHG production exists but it is on a minimal scale as unlike land-based operations power requirement is somewhat minimal.
 The generators run the feed system, air compressors to fill air diffusers during low oxygen periods as well as the feed shed and living accommodations.

 The generators only run 24 hours a day when lights are required for photo manipulation for fish growth, otherwise, there are banks of batteries to run the living accommodation during the night.